Consumers still short-changed over fish oil, study suggests

 Nutrition commentator Niki Bezzant said consumers wanting omega-3 could instead simply put their money toward buying fish itself.

-"As with most things that are claimed in supplements, we're better off getting whatever nutrients it is from whole foods, because you are also getting all of the other good things that come with it."
+"As with most things that are claimed in supplements, we're better off getting whatever nutrients it is from wholefoods, because you are also getting all of the other good things that come with it."